 ALLERGY, HISTAMINE or INTOLERANCE?

-True allergy is where your immune system is reacting to either a food or something which is air borne, such as dust, grass, mold, animal dander.
-The response is an over reaction by the immune system producing antibodies known as immunoglobulin E (IgE).
-Allergy symptoms usually are related to respiratory and skin areas and can include anyone or more of the following:
+True allergy is where your immune system is reacting to either a food or something which is air borne, such as dust, grass, mold, animal dander etc. Search “what is a neti pot?” to learn about the amazing tool that relieves nasal congestion.
+The response is an over reaction by the immune system producing antibodies known as immunoglobulin E (IgE) and the allergy symptoms which present are usually related to respiratory and skin areas and can include anyone or more of the following:

 - nasal drip